SaminGroup/Dolezal-Surface-Calcs/README.md

 # Dolezal-Surface-Calcs

-** If you are here for the slab generator, that is SlabGenerator/generate-slab.py
+** If you are here for the slab generator, that is in SaminGroup/Dolezal-SlabGenerator/

 Welcome!
 This directory provides the data files and post-processing scripts I developed for my surface calc paper.
 I have done my best to divide the scripts into an easy-to-follow order.